programminghistorian/ph-submissions/lessons/working-with-batches-of-pdf-files.md

 ## Motivation

 Humanities scholars work with text-based historical and contemporary sources.
 In most cases, the [Portable Document Format (PDF)](https://en.wikipedia.org/wiki/PDF) format is used as an exchange format.
 This includes digital reproductions of physical sources such as books and photographs as well as digitally created documents.
-The (retro-)digitisation of these objects increases their accessibility and availability, but mostly also their quantity.
+The digitisation of these objects increases their accessibility and availability, but mostly also their quantity.
 Archives have begun to digitise entire collections and make them accessible via the Internet.
 Even more dramatic is the increase in the amount of data in digitally created sources such as corporate and government reporting.
 As a result, humanities scholars are increasingly being forced to explore larger collections by means of Distant Reading and other algorithmic tools.
 However, PDF documents are only suitable for digital processing to a limited extent and must first be converted into plain text files.

 ## Scope

-If you meet one or more criteria, this lesson will be instructive for you.
+If you meet one or more criteria, this lesson will be instructive for you:

   - You work with text-based sources and need to extract the content of the sources.
   - Your files are in PDF file format or can be converted to this file format.
-  - You work with a large corpus and you do not want to touch each file individually.
-(Batch processing)
+  - You work with a large corpus and you do not want to touch each file individually (Batch processing).
   - You want to examine your corpus by the means of [Distant Reading](https://programminghistorian.org/en/lessons/?topic=distant-reading) and therefore need it to be in plain text format.
   - You don’t have access to commercial software like Adobe Acrobat Professional or Abbyy FineReader.

 ## Objectives

-In more technical terms, in this lesson you will learn the following.
+In more technical terms, in this lesson you will learn the following:

   - Recognize and extract texts in PDFs with [Optical Character Recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition).
   - Extract embedded texts from PDFs.